Coppery titi monkey: Ecological role, predation, and conservation

 The ecological role of the coppery titi is an important one for the sake of local biodiversity.
 Coppery titis scatter the seeds of fruits within their habitats, promoting continued growth.
 Coppery titis are hunted by birds of prey and feral cats.
-There have been observations of possible predators that have not been officially confirmed which include ocelots, boas, tayras, an unidentified hawk, gray-headed kites, a squirrel monkey, and a capuchin monkey.
+There have been observations of possible predators that have not been officially confirmed which include ocelots, boas, tayras, hawk, gray-headed kites, squirrel monkey, and capuchin monkey.
 Threats from human predation are low, as they do not compose the diets of local hunters, unlike larger neotropical primates.
 Despite this, they are occasionally hunted as bushmeat and for their tails.
 Due to their location in a remote, isolated region however, the International Union for Conservation of Nature's Red List of Threatened Species (IUCN) puts the coppery titi in the Least Concern (LC) category of endangerment.